Mirage JS

 Comparison with miragejs/graphql

-• This library focuses on providing a flexible GraphQL-first mocking experience using Middlewares and Wrappers, and mainly uses Mirage JS as a stateful store.
-While Mirage JS focuses on mocking REST and uses @miragejs/graphql as an extension to provide GraphQL resolving.
+mainly uses Mirage JS as a stateful store.
+While Mirage JS focuses on mocking REST and uses

-• This library currently does not setup the Mirage JS Schema with Models and relationships based on the GraphQL Schema but aims at adding this as a configuration option in the future (PRs are welcome).
+as this tends to be highly specific to the individual GraphQL API.
+The same result, however, can be achieved by using a Resolver Wrapper, see Automatic Filtering with Wrappers for examples. - This library currently does not setup the Mirage JS Schema with Models and relationships based on the GraphQL Schema but aims at adding this as a configuration option in the future (PRs are welcome).